 Thomas College is committed to providing a safe campus environment for all faculty staff and students.
 Thomas invites and expects all members of the campus community to assist in exercising and respecting the range of risk mitigation strategies that are designed to promote a healthy campus, recognizing that individual actions help contribute to the community’s overall experience.
 The College intends to follow local, state and federal guidelines, to provide support to the members of the community, to remain flexible to respond to changing circumstances, and to communicate with the campus on an ongoing basis.

-The College will require that face masks be worn at all times in classrooms and public spaces.
-See paragraphs below for more information.
+See paragraphs below for more information about these policies and exceptions.
 Individuals who may need to seek accommodations for this requirement are required to contact either Michelle Joler-Labbe at email@example.com (for faculty and staff) or Lisa Desautels-Poliquin (for students) at firstname.lastname@example.org for more information.

 Acceptable Face Masks: The College considers a 3-ply (or 3-layered material), non-vented facemask to be in compliance with our policy.
 Face masks with exhalation valves or vents do not prevent the person wearing the mask from transmitting COVID-19 to others and Maine CDC does not recommend using these masks.
 Therefore, vented masks are not permitted for use on campus and considered out of compliance with our face mask policy.